L2oukmane/Awesome-books-app/README.md

 - Add book feature
 - Remove book feature
 - Saving current state of book list to local storage
+- Live date and time update using luxos library

 ## Built With